Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Entrance ticket to the Ausangate mountain

-• English/Quechua/Spanish speaking professional guide (you will have an assistant guide for groups of over 8 people)
+• English/Quechua/Spanish speaking professional guide (you will have an assistant guide for groups of over eight people)

 • Inflatable mattresses